palindromeRice/Knowledge_Distillation_Demo/README.md

 The Jupyter notebook in this repository currently **won’t render properly** on GitHub due to a known issue (“state” key missing in `metadata.widgets`).
 For details, see [GitHub Discussion #155944](https://github.com/orgs/community/discussions/155944).

-📥 **Workaround:** Download the notebook (`KD.ipynb`) and open it locally in Jupyter or Google Colab to view all cells and outputs correctly.
+📥 **Workaround:** Download the notebook (`KD.ipynb`) and open it locally in VS-Code and use the Jupyter notebook extension to view all cells and outputs correctly.